Log Management and Analytics

 Provide a <virtualhost></virtualhost> container within the main config /etc/httpd/conf/httpd.conf or a config file specified within the /etc/httpd/conf.d directory, such as vhost.conf, which is then read by default upon server start.

-OpenSUSE Configuration
+openSUSE Configuration

 The following default configuration directives are specified in the absence of specific virtual host container configuration for the Linux distributions listed.